My AI coding journey continues.

 With this, Claude starts doing the work.
 Approximately 20 minutes later, it produced a solution that worked at the first attempt!

-A couple of observations:
+A couple of observations.

-- it created a single static HTML page solution, in contrast to the more complicated front-end back-end solution that the earlier approach resulted in,
+• It created a single static HTML page solution, in contrast to the more complicated front-end back-end solution that the earlier approach resulted in.

-- I did not look at a single line of code,
+• I did not look at a single line of code.

-- it still over-engineered it a bit by including a human-to-human mode, which was not requested.
+• It still over-engineered it a bit by including a human-to-human mode, which was not requested.

 It is clear to me that it no longer makes sense to try and write software at this level of complexity entirely by myself.
-However, experiments with more complicated architectures did not all go very smoothly.
-The tendency of AI coding assistants to be more creative than required can lead to a codebase or deployment architecture that irrecoverably goes off the rails.

 My expectation is that more agents are required, with more embedded specialized knowledge, to stay on track.
+That is the next step in the journey.